davidanderson3/narrow-down/README.md

 - **SeatGeek Discovery API** – `https://api.seatgeek.com/2/events` accepts `lat`, `lon`, and `range` (miles) parameters so you can request all concerts within a radius.
 Scope results by `type=concert` and cache responses per rounded coordinate bucket to avoid burning through rate limits.
 - **Bandsintown Events API** – `https://rest.bandsintown.com/v4/events` lets you search by `location=LAT,LON` and `radius`.
 It requires a public app ID and the responses already include venue coordinates, which simplifies distance sorting client-side.

-Each provider has distinct authentication and rate limits, so mirror the existing Eventbrite proxy pattern: store tokens server-side, normalize fields to the UI's expected shape (e.g., name, venue, datetime, ticket URL, distance), and short-circuit when no credentials are configured.
+Each provider has distinct authentication and rate limits, so follow the same approach: keep keys on the server, normalize the response shape (name, venue, start time, ticket URL, distance), and bail gracefully when credentials are missing.

 ## Architecture Overview
 - **Front end** – A hand-rolled SPA in vanilla JS, HTML, and CSS.
 Each tab has a dedicated module under `js/` that owns its DOM bindings, local storage, and network calls.
 - **Auth & persistence** – Firebase Auth (Google provider) and Firestore handle user login state plus long-term storage for movies, tab descriptions, and other preferences.
 Firestore is initialized with persistent caching so the UI stays responsive offline.
-- **Server** – `backend/server.js` is an Express app that serves the static bundle, proxies external APIs (Eventbrite, Foursquare Places, Spoonacular), and exposes helper routes for descriptions, saved movies, Plaid item creation, etc. It also normalizes responses and caches expensive calls to protect third-party rate limits.
+- **Server** – `backend/server.js` is an Express app that serves the static bundle, proxies external APIs (Ticketmaster Discovery, Foursquare Places, Spoonacular), and exposes helper routes for descriptions, saved movies, Plaid item creation, etc. It also normalizes responses and caches expensive calls to protect third-party rate limits.
 - **Cloud Functions** – The `functions/` directory mirrors much of the server logic for deployments that rely on Firebase Functions instead of the local Express instance.
 - **Shared utilities** – Reusable helpers live under `shared/` (e.g., caching primitives) so both the server and Cloud Functions share a single implementation.
 - **Node scripts** – `scripts/` contains operational tooling for geodata imports, monitoring, and static asset generation.
 They rely on environment variables documented below.